1. Products

 The free 3D PHP Render library empowers software developers to add visually stunning 3D elements to their web applications effortlessly.
 E-commerce websites can utilize the 3D PHP Render library to offer interactive product views, allowing customers to rotate, zoom, and examine products from different angles.
 This immersive experience enhances product understanding and improves customer satisfaction.
 The following example demonstrates the interpolation of the barycentric coordinates inside of a drawn triangle using PHP API.

-Perform Interpolation of Barycentric Coordinates inside of a Drawn Triangle via PHP?
+How to Perform Interpolation of Barycentric Coordinates inside of a Drawn Triangle via PHP?

 use PHPR\Shader\TriangleTestShader;